Build log: Digi stilts

 That’s pretty much the base frame complete,

-I used an electric jigsaw to saw some foot plates from 4mm abs sheet.
+I used an electric jigsaw to saw some foot plates from 4mm abs plastic sheet.

 I used a countersunk drill and some spare pieces of abs plastic to thicken the foot plate to make sure the heads would not protrude through my soles.